pierceoneill/code-institute-milestone-project-04/README.md

     3. Verify that the 3 graphs for "Base Ingredient", "Meal Type" & "Flavour" are displaying correctly.

-4. Date Recipe Added
+4. Ratings
-    1. The Date Added field would not fill even after mutliple attempts.
+    1. The Average Rating field does not update correctly

+5. Edit A Recipe
+    1. when editing a recipe a new recipe will create instead of modifying the existing file.

 ## Deployment